mansaram90/SQL-LeetCode-problems/README.md

 .
 Each solution is written in SQL (MS SQL Server / standard SQL) and includes the problem number, title, and the query.

 The goal of this repo is to provide clean, well-structured, and working SQL queries for practicing advanced SQL concepts such as window functions, CTEs, ranking, aggregation, and joins.

-📂 Problem List
+(Solutions are privded in )

-#	Problem	Difficulty	Solution
+#	Problem List
 570	Managers with at least 5 reports	Medium

 1934	Confirmation rate	Medium